oznogon/gattaibushido-public/rules/03_basic_play.md

 ##### Activate Wave or Storm (Assist; Coach)

-(TBD)

-Pick a Threat involved in this Throwdown, and discard a face or ace card from your Hand.
+Choose a Threat involved in this Throwdown, and discard a face or ace card from your Hand.
 With a face card, the chosen Threat activates a Wave.
 With an ace card, the chosen Threat activates a Storm.

-On your turn, you can use this at most once per involved Threat.
+On your turn, you can use this action at most once per involved Threat.
 Each Threat can activate a Wave or a Storm, but not both in the same Turn.

 ##### Use Gear (Assist; Pilots)